A Complete Study Guide for Personal Training Certification

 A fitness professional should know the different types of muscle fibers and how each works.
 Since metabolism is such a key part of fitness, you should know it well.

 The ISSA personal trainer program discusses methods of assessing clients.
 The fitness professional should know the categories of assessments—objective or subjective.
-The fitness professional should also know the purpose for each assessment—to measure cardiovascular endurance, muscular strength, flexibility, etc.
+The fitness professional should also know the purpose for each assessment.
+This may be to measure cardiovascular endurance, muscular strength, flexibility, etc.

 Exercise science covers concepts such as kinesiology, metabolism, body composition, and special conditions.
 Fitness professionals should be able to apply each of these concepts to personal training.
-If you can tell someone how a specific muscle generates force during movement and how that exercise affects physical performance, you’re probably ready to take the personal fitness trainer certification exam.
+Can you tell someone how a specific muscle generates force during movement and how that exercise affects physical performance?
+If so, you’re probably ready to take the personal fitness trainer certification exam.

 If there are any topics you don’t fully understand, take the time to review those.